At a glance

 1 April 2023 – Commercial – All leases, including current

 We explore the details of the energy efficiency rules and how you can remain compliant.

 The Energy Act 2011 featured various provisions aimed at reducing the UK’s carbon footprint.
 This included several measures to improve the energy efficiency of properties.

 New builds have been subject to increased energy efficiency standards for a number of years.
-It is now time for similar rules to be introduced on existing properties.
+It now applies to existing properties.